 - 149. In undertaking an assessment of any forecast, we are mindful of the incentives that an entity has in relation to that forecast. - 150.
 We have already noted (in section 5.1) that DBP has proposed no expansion capex.
 Growth capex would be related to capacity rather than throughput and DBP has forecast a decline in its contracted capacity.
-We consider that DBP does not have a regulatory incentive that would bias it towards forecasting such a decline. - DBP's tariff model indicates that its tariffs are intended to recover around of revenues through capacity charges and from throughput charges.
-However, DBP has stated that none of its current customers is on the regulated tariff.
-From 2016, this will change, with of firm full haul capacity contracted to at least the end of 2020 with negotiated tariffs rather than the reference tariff and the balance reverting to the Reference Tariff on 1 January 2016.
-The regulated tariff would therefore be relevant to new customers arising during the next AA and as a baseline for renegotiation of the relatively small amount of shipping capacity that is not contracted fully through to 2020.
+We consider that DBP does not have a regulatory incentive that would bias it towards forecasting such a decline. - 151.
+DBP's proposed tariffs are based on its capacity and throughput forecasts and inspection of DBP's tariff model indicates that its tariffs are intended to recover around the of revenues through capacity charges and the from throughput charges.

+From 2016, this will change, with 1 of firm full haul capacity contracted to at least the end of 2020 with negotiated tariffs rather than the reference tariff and the balance reverting to the Reference Tariff on 1 January 2016.54 The regulated tariff would therefore be relevant to new customers arising during the next AA and as a baseline for renegotiation of the relatively small amount of shipping capacity that is not contracted fully through to 2020.
 Regarding its existing customer base, we therefore consider that DBP has little incentive to under-forecast or to over-forecast.
 Further, as noted in section 5.1, the annual tariff variation mechanism would appear to have the effect that additional volumes would lead to reduced tariffs, thus maintaining revenue within the allowable revenue cap.

-&lt;sup>53 While Table 4 also shows part haul and back haul, only full haul capacity is shown here
+53 While Table 4 also shows part haul and back haul, only full haul capacity is shown here

-&lt;sup>54 DBP, Submission 19(1), paragraph 6.15 and footnote 3, and Submission 30, paragraph 2.12 (a)
+54 DBP, Submission 19(1), paragraph 6.15 and footnote 3, and Submission 30, paragraph 2.12 (a)